GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 As the cloud-native microservice architecture, which promises scalability and flexibility benefits, gets more popular, developers and administrators need tools that can work across cloud-based distributed systems.

-Cloud Operations provides products for both developers and administrators; this section introduces the products and their general audiences.
+Cloud Operations provides products for both developers and administrators, this section introduces the products and their general audiences.
 The tools are covered in more detail later.

 Application developers need to be able to investigate the cause of problems in applications running in distributed environments, and in this context, the importance of **Application Performance Management (APM)** has increased.
 Cloud Operations provides 3 products for APM: